Wanna One: 2021–2022: Reunion

-On November 15, 2021, it was confirmed that the group, except Lai Kuan-lin, would perform in a reunion stage at the 2021 Mnet Asian Music Awards on December 11, 2021.
+On November 15, 2021, it was confirmed that the group, except Lai Kuan-lin, would perform on a reunion stage at the 2021 Mnet Asian Music Awards on December 11, 2021.
 It was also reported that CJ E&M, together with the members' current agencies, is in talks for the group to have a concert and album in the future.
 However, Pledis Entertainment announced that Hwang Min-hyun is only performing with the group at the 2021 Mnet Asian Music Awards reunion stage, and will return to NU'EST and his solo projects afterward.
 Ong Seong-wu is also only scheduled to perform at the reunion stage and will not join subsequent activities, citing the back-to-back filming of his ongoing drama series and two films that he is confirmed to star in.
 The group performed "Energetic", "Burn It Up", and a new song "Beautiful (Part 3)", scheduled for release on January 27, 2022, as an album title B-Side.
 Swing Entertainment also launched the group's YouTube channel for archive purposes.

-In the media
+Impact

-The group was recognized for their brand recognition and marketing power, having topped 'Boy Group Brand Power Ranking' published by the Korean Corporate Reputation Research Institute for four months; as well as viewership ratings of the TV shows they appear on.
+The group was recognized for their brand recognition and marketing power, having topped the "Boy Group Brand Power Ranking" published by the Korean Corporate Reputation Research Institute for four months; as well as viewership ratings of the TV shows they appeared on.